 If you have questions regarding your specific circumstances, call the courts and inquire as to whether you qualify for the order, or refer your questions to an attorney.
 We do not decide who can file an affidavit.

-The Judge will hear your case.
+The Judge will decide whether a Protection Order will be issued under Indiana law.
+A hearing may or may not be necessary depending on the facts in your affidavit.
 They will decide if your affidavit and application should be granted.
 If an order of protection is granted, it becomes effective immediately.
 The courts will forward a copy of the order to the Law Enforcement agency where the protected person lives, and to the location where the restrained party resides.
 A copy of the order will be served on the respondent, as soon as the courts provide that copy to the law enforcement agency.
-After service on the person, that person will appear in court to testify before the judge.
-This hearing determines whether the order becomes a permanent order.
+After service on the person, that person may request a hearing and appear in Court to testify before the judge.
+You would also receive notice of the hearing and then have an opportunity to testify before the Judge.
 If the restrained party violates this order, call the Sheriff Department or Police Department where you live and report the facts which lead you to believe the order has been violated.

 Sign up today with the Indiana VINE System.